wach128/cordova-plugin-health/README.md

 cordova.plugins.requestAuthorization(datatypes, successCallback, errorCallback)
 ```

-- authObj: an object containing data types you want to be granted access to.
+- datatypes: an object containing data types you want to be granted access to.
 Example:
 ```javascript
 {
   read : ['steps'],            // Read permission